Error063/artemis/docs/INSTALL_WINDOWS.md

 1. Double check your AimeDB key under core.yaml, it is incorrect.

 ## AttributeError: module 'collections' has no attribute 'Hashable'
-1. This means the pyYAML module is obsolete, simply make sure to update pip and then reinstall the requirements
+1. This means the pyYAML module is obsolete, simply rerun pip with the -U (force update) flag, as shown below.
     - Change your work path to the artemis-master (or artemis-develop) folder using 'cd' and run the following commands:
 ```
-python -m pip install --upgrade pip
-pip install -r requirements_win.txt
+pip install -r requirements.txt -U
 ```